Dolores O'Riordan: 1989–2003: Formation of the Cranberries, early success and stardom

 In 1989, brothers Mike (bass) and Noel (guitar) Hogan formed the Cranberry Saw Us with drummer Fergal Lawler and singer Niall Quinn, in Limerick, Ireland.
 Less than a year later, Quinn left the band.
 He then told the remaining members that his girlfriend knew a girl who was looking for a band playing original material.

 In mid-1990, on a Sunday afternoon, O'Riordan and Quinn came to the band's rehearsal room, Noel Hogan later recalled that "Niall came up with Dolores on that Sunday and I remember she was shy, very soft-spoken.
 Not the Dolores that everyone grew to know.
 And she comes in and we're just kind of a gang of young guys sitting around the place.
 It must have been very, very intimidating for her".
 O'Riordan sang a couple of songs that she had written and she also did a Sinéad O'Connor song, "Troy".
 The band was impressed and gave her a cassette with instrumentals, asking her if she could work on it.
 When she returned with a rough version of "Linger", she was hired.
 Hogan told Rolling Stone that "the minute she sang, you know, it was like your jaw drops at her voice.
 Dolores was musically far superior to me, because she had been doing it all her life".

 O'Riordan was still a student at Laurel Hill Coláiste FCJ secondary school when she first joined the band.
 She had set her sights on the musical life and her desire to be in "a band with no barriers, where I could write my own songs", she told The Guardian in 1995.
 At the time, she was doing her Leaving Certificate.
-However, the academic study did not hold much interest for her—although her marks in school were good.
+The academic study did not hold much interest for her—although her marks in school were good.
 As a result, O'Riordan left school without any qualifications.

-The Cranberries recorded demo tapes, including Nothing Left at All, a three-track EP released on tape by local record label Xeric Records, which sold 300 copies.
+The group recorded demo tapes, including Nothing Left at All, a three-track EP released on tape by local record label Xeric Records, which sold 300 copies.
 The owner of Xeric Studios, Pearse Gilmore, became their manager and provided the group with studio time to complete another demo tape, which he produced.
 It featured early versions of "Linger" and "Dreams", which were sent to record companies in the UK.
-This demo gained attention from both the UK press and record industry, and sparked a bidding war between record labels.
+This demo gained attention from both the UK press and record industry, and sparked a bidding war among record labels.
 Eventually, the group signed with Island Records.
-The group changed their name to "The Cranberries" and released a four-track EP, Uncertain.
+The group changed their name to "the Cranberries" and released a four-track EP, Uncertain.